maxime-ens/persian.txts/README.md

 ## 1 Cleaning the data

 The data available in [1](https://github.com/skaivolas/ft.lines) is contained in vector pdf files with extractable text.
 Nevertheless, the nontrivial 4-column layout and RTL-LTR toggles produce a randomly ordered text.
 One solution to that is to manually slice down the pdf files to enforce the order.
-File `OCR-fragmentation.ipynb` slices columns into line structures.
+File `OCR-fragmentation.py` slices columns into line structures.

 Using `PIL`, we use